-This is a wireless communication device which operates within the 2.4 GHz frequency.
+This is a wireless communication device which generally operate within the 2.4 GHz frequency.
 It is used to extend the range of communication between the smartphone or tablet and the drone in an open unobstructed area.

 Smartphone App Featuring Ground Station Function

-High Performance Camera
+Drones With High Performance Camera

-Many of the earlier drones used cameras which were not fully suitable for aerial filming.
-Many of these aerial videos had barrel distortion because of the wide angle lens.
-The latest drones such as DJI Inspire 1, Phantom 3 Professional and Phantom 4 have a camera which is specifically designed for aerial filming and photography.
+However, the latest 4k video drones such as DJI Mavic series, DJI Inspire 1, Phantom 3 Professional and Phantom 4 have a camera which is specifically designed for aerial filming and photography.